José Ramón Alexanko: International career

+Managerial career

-After retiring as a player in 1993, Alexanko started a coaching career as he managed Romanian sides FC Universitatea Craiova and FC Naţional București.
-In the middle of 2000 he returned to Barcelona, assisting head coach Carles Rexach (his teammate in the forward's last season as a player).
+After retiring as a player in 1993, Alexanko started a coaching career as he managed Romanian sides Universitatea Craiova and Naţional București.
+In the middle of 2000, he returned to Barcelona, assisting head coach Carles Rexach (his teammate in the forward's last season as a player).
 In July 2005, Alexanko was named the club's youth system coordinator.

-On 7 January 2017, he became director of football at Valencia CF in the place of Jesús García Pitarch.
+In August 2015, Alexanko held the position of director of the Valencia Academy.
+On 7 January 2017, he became the interim director of football at Valencia in place of Jesús García Pitarch.
+In February, he was appointed permanently with a contract until 2019, with Vicente Rodríguez as technical secretary.
+Later that year, in September, he was fired from his position at Valencia.

+In January 2018, he became a commentator for beIN Sports until the end of the 2017–18 La Liga season.

 In September 2019, Alexanko was appointed academy and scouting director at South African club Mamelodi Sundowns.
+In November 2020, he left his position at Sundowns following the departure of coach Pitso Mosimane.

+In March 2021, he returned to his position as youth football director at Barcelona, after Joan Laporta's victory in the presidential elections.

 Controversy

 Alexanko was accused of raping a maid in a hotel at Papendal, the Netherlands, in 1988.
 Eventually, all of the charges were dropped.